-Post-Withdrawal Disbursement: TRCoA will use the FSA PWD worksheet for credit hour programs.
-In the case of additional financial aid funds that have not been disbursed but are eligible to be used for tuition and fees after the R2T4 calcula-tion, TRCoA will advise the student and/or parent that they have 14 calendar days to accept a post-withdrawal disburse-ment.
-If a response is not received from the student and/or parent within the permitted time frame or the student declines the funds, TRCoA will not request any earned funds from Title IV programs.
-PWD Disbursement of Grant Funds No student confi mation required Disbursed directly to student- as soon as possible, but no later than 45 calendar days after date of determination.
-Disbursed as credit to account - within 180 days after date of determination.
-PWD Disbursement of Loan Funds Must receive confi mation from the student or parent borrower prior to disbursement Must be made as soon as possible, but no later than 180 days after date of determination.
+TRCOA will use the FSA PWD worksheet for credit hour programs.
+In the case of additional financial aid funds that have not been disbursed but are eligible to be used for tuition and fees after the R2T4 calculation, TRCOA will advise the student and/or parent that they have 14 calendar days to accept a post-withdrawal disbursement.
+If a response is not received from the student and/or parent within the permitted time frame or the student declines the funds, TRCOA will not request any earned funds from Title IV programs.

+In the case of post-withdrawal disbursements of Grant Funds, no student permission is required to disburse funding to the student account to cover any outstanding institutional charges.
+These funds must be disbursed within 45 days of the date of determination.